2called-chaos/mcl/Readme.md

 ## Facts
-  * MCL encourages you to always make backups.
+  * MCL encourages you to **always make backups**.
 MCL is not to blame for any data loss.
   * MCL may use features only available in snapshot versions but most parts should work for you.
   * MCL starts the minecraft server for you, essentially wrapping it.
 Therefore, if MCL dies, your minecraft server goes along with it.
 But MCL tries everything to prevent this from happening.
 It even restarts died servers.